 [Section 16 amended by No. 84 of 2004 s.
 82.]

-17. Property management for certain persons in custody
+17. Management etc. of personal property of certain persons in custody

 The CEO is responsible for the management and safekeeping of personal property held on behalf of persons in custody and intoxicated detainees for whom the CEO is responsible under section 15 or 16.